Code cleanup: Other meanings

-Code cleanup can also refer to the removal of all computer programming from source code, or the act of removing temporary files after a program has finished executing.
+Code cleanup can also refer to the removal of all source code comments from source code, or the act of removing temporary files after a program has finished executing.

 For instance, in a web browser such as Chrome browser or Maxthon, code must be written in order to clean up files such as cookies and storage.
 The deletion of temporary files is similar to the deletion of unneeded lists and arrays of data.
 However, a file is treated as a permanent way to store a resizable list of bytes, and can also be removed from existence.

 Loop cleanup

 Another technical term sometimes called "code cleanup" is loop cleanup.